wanghao9610/X-SAM/README.md

 * X-SAM co-trains on multi data sources via a effective multi-stage training strategy, achieving the robust performance across all tasks.

-This project provides awesome code for the research of segmentation MLLMs:
+This project provides awesome code for segmentation MLLMs:
 * Training code for segmentation MLLMs.
 * Evaluation code for all image segmentation benchmarks.
 * Visualization code for segmentation MLLMs.
 * Training code for LLaVA-based MLLMs (based on [XTuner](https://github.com/InternLM/xtuner)).
 * Evaluation code for all VLM benchmarks (based on [VLMEvalKit](https://github.com/open-compass/VLMEvalKit)).

-**NOTE:**

-* If you have any questions, please feel free to open an issue.
+*If you have any questions, please feel free to open an issue.*
-* If this project gets over 500 🌟, we’ll release all code ASAP.

 ## :page_facing_up: Abstract